cascade-tech-ai/cascadetech.ai/_posts/2025-09-19-vllm-predicted-outputs.md

 ## Implementation

-Cascade Technology's implementation works as a form of speculative decoding, but instead of using a draft model to generate predictions, we use the static text 'prediction' sent via the api as a basis for our speculative proposals.
+Cascade Technologies' implementation works as a form of speculative decoding, but instead of using a draft model to generate predictions, we use the static text 'prediction' sent via the api as a basis for our speculative proposals.
 When the prediction and the output diverge, we use standard diff algorithms to realign the prediction.
 - The prediction is entirely on the cpu, with no additional GPU resources required.